Including the theory of evolution, creation science,

 processes.
 Origins and change in the universe, including the evolution

-of life species on Earth, were driven by purely natural forces.
+of life species on Earth, were driven by purely natural forces and processes.
 Many people have associated

 scientific views